Emergent Weyl-like points in periodically modulated systems: Model

 \subsection{Comparison between the two models}

-As shown in Fig.~\ref{fig_dual}, the two models -- the decoupled Weyl-like model (left column) and the Weyl semimetal model (right column) -- can be viewed as duals of each other.
-The Weyl-like model in Eq.~\eqref{eq:H_z} provides a generic framework for describing Weyl semimetals, including key features such as band touching, Chern number, and Fermi arcs, all of which are captured by the Weyl semimetal model in Eq.~\eqref{eq:H_Weyl}.
-Figure~\ref{fig_halfcut} illustrates that the two Weyl-like nodes are separated by the bulk gap between $z\!=\!z_{c-}$ and $z\!=\!z_{c+}$, with each half of the system hosting a single Weyl-like node.
+As shown in Fig.~\ref{fig_dual}, the two models, the decoupled Weyl-like model (left column) and the Weyl semimetal model (right column), can be viewed as duals of each other.
+The Weyl-like model in Eq.~\eqref{eq:H_z} provides a generic framework for describing Weyl semimetals, including key features such as band touching, Chern number, and Fermi arc, all of which are captured by the Weyl semimetal model in Eq.~\eqref{eq:H_Weyl}.

+The Weyl-like nodes do not obey the no-go theorem that constrains ordinary Weyl points.
+According to the no-go theorem~\cite{nielsen1981absence1,nielsen1981absence2}, Weyl points always appear in pairs.
+However, Fig.~\ref{fig_halfcut} illustrates that the two Weyl-like nodes are spatially separated by a bulk gap between $z\!=\!z_{c-}$ and $z\!=\!z_{c+}$, with each half of the system hosting a single Weyl-like node.
 This contrasts with conventional Weyl points, which, due to the no-go theorem~\cite{nielsen1981absence1,nielsen1981absence2}, typically appear in pairs in momentum space with opposite chiralities.
-Below, we will focus on the case involving Floquet engineering.
+In the next section, we turn our attention to the effects of interlayer coupling on the Weyl-like model Hamiltonian in Eq.~\eqref{eq:H_z}.

+By comparing Eqs.~\eqref{eq:conductivity3D_last} and \eqref{eq:conductivity3D_Weyl_last}, we see that the 3D Hall conductivity in the Weyl-like model explicitly depends on the system size $L_z$, while that of the Weyl semimetal model is independent of system size.
+As such, the finite-size dependence of the 3D Hall conductivity cannot be captured by the Weyl semimetal model.
+This unique feature provides a clear signature of mixed-space topology in the Weyl-like model.